mdrishti/mdrishti.github.io/_pages/featured-content.md

       <div class="content-text">
         <h3>A song of gut and bacteria</h3>
 	<p>A little too crass for LinkedIn.... yet did you ever wonder why you eat, sleep, poop and repeat at the same time everyday?
 Your body's biological clock has a huge role in this cycle.
 Along with your body's biological clock, there is another watch lurking around the corner of your gut.
-Read more about the symphony of these two clocks in my new article at MicroBites.</p>
+Read more about the symphony of these two clocks in my article at MicroBites.</p>
       </div>
     </div>
     <div class="content-card">